adebola-io/bullet/README.md

 });
 ```

-The `fallback` method is used to define a fallback template that will be rendered if the render method throws an error,or its Promise is rejected.
+The `fallback` method is used to define a fallback template that will be rendered if the render method throws an error, or its Promise is rejected.

 ```tsx
 const ErrorComponent = createElement({